-- 103.1 Examination with training.
+- 103.01 Training with examination.
 Competence in the use and handling of pesticides shall be determined by written examination.
-This examination will be based upon standards as set forth in the U.S. Environmental Protection Agency's Code of Federal Regulations 40 CFR §171.103(a). - 103.2 Examination without training.
+This examination will be based upon standards as set forth in the U.S. Environmental Protection Agency's Code of Federal Regulations. - 103.02 Examination without training.
 An Applicant may request and be allowed to take an examination provided by the Bureau for certification.
-If he satisfactorily passes the examination, he will be certified.
-This examination will be based upon standards as set forth in the U.S. Environmental Protection Agency's Code of Federal Regulations 40 CFR §171.103(a). - 103.3 The examination for certification of private applicators will adhere to competency standards as described in U.S. Environmental Protection Agency's Code of Federal Regulations 40 CFR §171.105(a). - 103.4 Individuals seeking to use restricted use pesticides to fumigate soil must meet additional competency requirements.
-This includes a written examination based upon standards as set forth in the U.S. Environmental Protection Agency's Code of Federal Regulations 40 CFR §171.105(d).
+If he satisfactorily passes the examination, he will be certified. - Source: Miss.
+Code Ann. §69-23-109.

 - 104 Applicators certified under this regulation shall keep complete and accurate records of all work performed for at least two years.
 Such records shall be available for examination by employees of the Bureau during reasonable business hours.
 Such records shall include:

 - 1. The brand or product name;

 - 2. The EPA registration number;

 - 3. Total amount applied;

 - 4. The size of the area treated;

 - 5. The crop, commodity, stored product or site;

 - 6. The date of the application; and

 - 7. The location of application.

+- Source: Miss.
+Code Ann. §69-23-109.